-Nissan odd man out in partner Renault’s FCA merger decision
+Renault’s FCA merger move leaves partner Nissan in the cold

 Ghosn’s arrest has tarnished Nissan’s reputation and left it with something of a leadership vacuum, given his vast influence over the company before prosecutors arrested him on charges of under-reporting compensation and breach of trust.

 Ghosn insists he is innocent but his trial has yet to start and is likely to take months.
-Nissan’s current leadership, headed by CEO Hiroto Saikawa, has vowed to beef up the company’s corporate governance.
+Saikawa has vowed to beef up the company’s corporate governance.

 Nissan’s profit for the fiscal year that ended in March tumbled to 319.1 billion yen ($2.9 billion), down from 746.9 billion yen the year before, its worst showing since the global financial crisis a decade ago.
-In this fiscal year it’s expected to drop to 170 billion yen ($1.5 billion), due to restructuring, rising material costs and other expenses.
+In this fiscal year it’s expected to drop to 170 billion yen, due to restructuring, rising material costs and other expenses.
 Analysts say Nissan’s North American operations, potentially a lucrative region for global automakers, especially need a fix.

-Saikawa has adopted a cautious stance on the proposed merger, saying it could expand the scope for collaboration and create new opportunities.

-“That said, the proposal currently being discussed is a full merger which, if realized, would significantly alter the structure of our partner Renault,” he said in a statement Monday.
-“This would require a fundamental review of the existing relationship between Nissan and Renault.”

 In the unpredictable world of auto alliances, anything’s possible.